lambdamn/apis/README_en.md

 ## 1. Introduction

-**Ez-Connector** library is designed to connect `Cashier` systems into `Golomt POS`.
+**Ez-Connector** library is designed to integrate `Cashier` systems into `Golomt POS`.
 And this manual contains instructions on how to make that connection

 ## 1.1.
 Sequence Diagram